A clause is a group of words that have a subject and a verb (predicate). There are two main kinds of clauses: independent and dependent.

 Now that you understand clauses, you need specific information on relative clauses and their verbs.
-That way you can answer the question “What is a relative clause verb?” by yourself.
 To review, a relative clause has a subject and verb, but does not make a complete thought.
 It is a dependent clause which needs something else to make it complete.
 A relative clause will start with a relative pronoun, like who, whom, which, or whose; or a relative adverb, like when, where, or why.

 Verbs can show action or state of being.
 State of being is shown with verbs like: am, is, was, were, has been, being, can be, had been, and was being.
-The following examples will help you understand the answer to the question, “What is a relative clause verb?” as it is a verb in an adjective clause.
+The following examples will help you understand the format of a relative clause verb - a verb in an adjective clause.
 Here are several relative clauses with the verb underlined:

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!